otacke/udacity-store-front-backend/README.md

 3. Run `npm run start` to run the server.

 #### Using
-You can access the server on localhost on port 3000, so http://localhost:3000.
+The database will run on port 5432.
+You can access the server on localhost on port 3000 (unless you change it in in `.env`), so http://localhost:3000.
 It will give you nothing but a greeting message.

 From there you can start your journey ...